rwpenney/pmcyg/README.md

 in the local mirror directory tree.
 This is expected to have little adverse effect apart from consuming unnecessary storage space.

-By using the '--remove-outdated' command-line option (or the corresponding button near the top-right of the GUI), you can arrange for superseded versions of packages to be deleted.
+By using the `--remove-outdated` command-line option (or the corresponding button near the top-right of the GUI), you can arrange for superseded versions of packages to be deleted.
-Setting this flag to 'yes' will remove all files in the local mirror that are not needed for the current package list.
-It is safer to set the flag to 'ask', which will display a list of files that are to be deleted, and ask for confirmation before deletion.
+Setting this flag to "yes" will remove all files in the local mirror that are not needed for the current package list.
+It is safer to set the flag to "ask", which will display a list of files that are to be deleted, and ask for confirmation before deletion.

-To reduce the risk of setting 'remove-outdated' to 'yes' and deleting valuable files that have mistakenly been placed in the local mirror directory, pmcyg uses some very simple tests to try to identify when automatic deletion would be dangerous.
-In these circumstances it will behave as though the user had selected the 'ask' setting.
-Naturally, these tests offer no guarantees that important files will not be deleted, so setting 'remove-outdated' to 'yes' is to be used with caution.
+To reduce the risk of setting `remove-outdated` to "yes" and deleting valuable files that have mistakenly been placed in the local mirror directory, pmcyg uses some very simple tests to try to identify when automatic deletion would be dangerous.
+In these circumstances it will behave as though the user had selected the "ask" setting.
+Naturally, these tests offer no guarantees that important files will not be deleted, so setting `remove-outdated` to "yes" is to be used with caution.

-## Cloning and existing Cygwin installation
+## Cloning an existing Cygwin installation

-If you have an existing Cygwin setup that you would like to reproduce, pmcyg can construct a package list that can be used to create an off-line installer for the same set of packages.
+If you already have a Cygwin setup that you would like to reproduce, pmcyg can construct a package list that can be used to create an off-line installer for the same set of packages.
 When pmcyg is run from within your Cygwin environment, you can use the '--generate-replica' command-line